Cognigy/Documentation/docs/en/docs/live-agent/roles.md

 - Access and ability to add existing Labels to the Conversations.

 - Access and ability to add existing custom attributes to the Conversations.

+- Can add, edit and delete Canned Responses.

+- Can add, edit and delete Skills.

 - Cannot manipulate settings related to the account, except for Canned Responses.